Gavin Cooper: 2020

 On 14 September, the Cowboys announced that Cooper would leave the club at the end of the 2020 NRL season, after 11 seasons with the team.
 In Round 20, Cooper played his final game for the Cowboys, kicking a goal in the side's 32–16 win over the Brisbane Broncos.

+Post playing

+After retiring from the NRL, Cooper would take up a behind the scenes role at the Cowboys becoming the clubs community engagement officer.